RX-105XIG/oil_and_gas_production_analysis/README.md

 WHERE oil_bbl > 0;
 ```

-# 3. Leases with zero production are majority disposal/injection wells, not inactive producers
+# 3. Leases with zero production are majority disposal/injection wells, not inactive producers:
 1,275 leases (21.39% of the dataset) showed zero recorded oil, gas, and condensate production.
 Of these, 181 (14.20%) had lease names explicitly containing "SWD" or "BRINE," meaning that at least a portion of zero production leases are disposal/injection wells rather than inactive producers.
 The remaining zero production leases likely include a mix of disposal wells without that naming convention and plugged/abandoned wells.
 ```sql
 SELECT lease_name, lease_no, well_no